DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/01-intro/homework.md

 Has it changed?

-Hint: refer to existing `mode` and `median` functions to complete the task.
+> Hint: refer to existing `mode` and `median` functions to complete the task.

-- Option 1
-- Option 2
-- Option 3
+- Yes
-- Option 4
+- No

 ### Question 7